ICRA-2021/polytope_vertex_search/ROS/README.md

 # ROS packages and catkin

-`panda_capacity` package will calculate is an example implementation of the task space capacity calculation for for Franka Emika Panda robot in a form of a catkin ros package.
+`panda_capacity` package is an example implementation of the task space capacity calculation for for Franka Emika Panda robot in a form of a catkin ros package.

 It uses the library KDL for reading the robot urdf ad it depends on
 - hrl-kdl package (https://gitlab.inria.fr/auctus-team/people/antunskuric/ros_nodes/hrl-kdl)